SShaDe: scalable shape deformation via local representations: Method

 \subsection{Local reference frame}

 Given a mesh $\M = (V_{\M}, E_{\M}, T_{\M})$, the remeshing process produces a mesh $\N = (V_{\N}, E_{\N}, T_{\N})$, which represents $\M$ at a lower resolution, and a mapping $P : V_{\M} \to T_{\N}$ associating each vertex of $\M$ to the triangle of $\N$ it is projected onto.
 Since each triangle $t \in T_{\N}$ represents a geodesic triangle $t_g$ onto $\M$, by building a local reference frame at $t$, we can completely represent the geometry of $t_g$ in terms of local coordinates in $t$.
 Let $\N' = (V_{\N'}, E_{\N}, T_{\N})$ a connectivity-preserving deformation of the shape $\N$ (notice that edges and triangles are the same as $\N$), which may be obtained through an as-rigid-as-possible deformation, manual editing, or any other suitable deformation pipeline.
 If the local reference frame at triangle $t$ is consistent across deformations, we can use it to reconstruct the global coordinates of the geodesic triangle $t_g$ after the deformation, effectively deforming the original mesh $\M$ into a mesh $\M' = (V_{\M'}, E_{\M}, T_{\M})$.
+A visual representation of how local reference frames are deformed consistently through shapes is shown in~\Cref{fig:lrf-example}.
+As shown in the figure, the three basis vector always represent the same intrinsic directions and the same semantics across the shapes (\eg, the blue vector is always the surface normal and the red vector always points toward the snout).